India is one of the fastest-growing countries in the world and set to become a superpower in the coming decades.

 A rise in demand of real estate

 As the demand increased in 2018, prices are expected to increase in major cities.
 Places like Mumbai, Delhi, Bangalore, and Hyderabad are going through rapid urbanization and see high migrations from other cities and states.

-So, with a higher demand, prices are expected to increase gradually.
+So, with higher demand, prices are expected to increase gradually.

 The growth of India’s middle and upper middle class

 Even if India has a third of the total poor in the world, there’s a growing middle and upper-middle class.

-In the coming years, individuals with a net worth of USD 50 million are estimated grow with 70%.
+In the coming years, individuals with a net worth of USD 50 million are estimated to grow by 70%.

-With a higher GDP growth rate, we see a quickly growing urbanized middle class that seem to buy mostly cheaper property.
+With a higher GDP growth rate, we see a quickly growing urbanized middle class that seems to buy mostly cheaper property.

 Developers focus on affordable housing